 In this guide, we’ll take a look at each of these steps in more detail, including seven steps to finding and landing your first Virtual Assistant client.

-So with that, let’s dig into everything you need to know in order to start a rock-solid Virtual Assistant business, including defining just what a VA is and what kinds of services one can provide.
-By the time we’re done, you’ll have a solid understanding of the steps you need to take and how you can get started today.
+To begin, let’s dig into everything you need to know in order to start a rock-solid Virtual Assistant business, including defining just what a VA is and what kinds of services one can provide.
+By the time we’re done, you’ll have a clear understanding of the steps you need to take and how you can get started today.

 What Is A Virtual Assistant?

 Many people look at VAs as little more than executive or personal assistants.
-But there’s much more to it than that!
-It’s true that there’s a wide range of services and skill levels involved in VA work, including performing some of the “traditional” remote administrative assistant tasks.
+But there’s much more to it than that.
+There’s indeed a wide range of services and skill levels involved in VA work, including performing some of the “traditional” remote administrative assistant tasks.

-The list of services that a VA can offer is amazingly diverse.
-Essentially, there’s something for everyone when it comes to providing Virtual Assistant services!
+Having said that, the list of services that a VA can offer is amazingly diverse.
+Essentially, there’s something for everyone when it comes to providing Virtual Assistant services.

-Getting back to exactly what a VA is, though, based on my experience I stand by this definition:
+Getting back to exactly what a VA is, though, based on our experience we stand by this definition:

 A Virtual Assistant is anyone who offers services to other business owners from afar in exchange for an agreed-upon fee.

 Pretty simple right?
-As you read through this post, you’ll quickly begin to understand why I decided to create such a broad definition.
+As you read through this post, you’ll quickly begin to understand why we decided to create such a broad definition.

 What Services Does a Virtual Assistant Provide?